knowsuchagency/promptic/README.md

 ### Basics

-Functions decorated with `@llm` inject arguments into the prompt.
-You can customize the model, system prompt, and more.
-Most arguments are passed directly to [litellm.completion](https://docs.litellm.ai/docs/completion/input).
+Functions decorated with `@llm` use Python docstrings as natural prompt templates.
+A docstring is the string literal that appears right after a function definition, and promptic generates prompts by combining the docstring with the function's arguments when the function is called.

 ```python
 from promptic import llm